This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 UAE visa ban

-According to reports from the African news portal, the United Arab Emirates has prohibited citizens of almost 20 African nations from entering Dubai, the country’s capital.
+According to reports from the African news portal, the United Arab Emirates has prohibited citizens of these African nations from entering Dubai, the country’s capital.

 The following countries will be affected by the recent decision introduced by authorities in UAE: